gitberry/LatLonDMS2Dec/README.md

 that you import into a mapping utility - say google maps.
 All of this is demonstrated in AutomationNotes.txt in the solution.

+Alternatively - I could have exported everything to a database - then coded something to export geoJSON or whatever.. this was just one path to an end result.
+The method really depends on how much time you want to spend on it - AND - what the nature of the end result is...

 ### Dependencies